Back It Up

 Protect yourself against data loss by making electronic copies of important files, commonly referred to as a backup.

 Our computers contain vast amounts of data, from family photos and music collections to financial records and personal contacts.
-In fact, a recent National Cyber Security Alliance/Symantec study found that more than 68% of Americans store more the 25% of their photos digitally.
+In fact, a recent National Cyber Security Alliance/Symantec study found that more than 68% of Americans store 25% or more of their photos digitally.
 For most people, the loss of that information could be devastating.

 Data can be lost in several ways: computer malfunctions, theft, viruses, spyware, accidental deletion, and natural disasters.

 Data backup is a simple, three step process:

 Make Copies of Your DataMany computers come with a backup software program installed, so check to see if you have one.
 Most backup software programs will allow you to make copies of every file and program on your computer, or just the files you’ve changed since your last backup.